-All students are required to take Modern Standard Arabic (6 hours/week), Jordanian Colloquial Arabic (4 hours/week), and two elective course (3 hours/week for each course).
+All students are required to take Modern Standard Arabic (6 hours/week), Jordanian Colloquial Arabic (4 hours/week), and two elective content courses (3 hours/week per course), for a total fo 16 hours of classes per week.
 Each language course will have a maximum of 12 students.
-All students will have 16 hours of classes per week.

 Modern Standard Arabic (Required)

 This course aims to help students reach Intermediate-High or Advanced proficiency levels (depending upon their proficiency upon arrival in Jordan) in reading, speaking, writing, and listening in MSA.
 Through extensive exposure to authentic texts on a range of subjects, students develop both linguistic and cultural proficiency in approaching MSA as it is used in the Arabic–speaking world today.

 Modern Standard Arabic is taught on a variety of levels to suit the needs of incoming students.
 In addition to work in all skill areas, intensive study of vocabulary, structures, and stylistic features is a focus at all levels.
 The textbook Al-Kitaab fii Tacallum al-acArabiyya (part 2) is used in the lower levels of Modern Standard Arabic, along with supplementary material specific to a Jordanian context.
 Higher levels utilize authentic reading and listening material selected by faculty.
 At these levels, course units focus on cultural, social, historical, political, and literary themes relevant to Jordan and the wider Arab World.